Transmission Lines, Trees and Vegetation

 There are two parts of the electricity delivery system: transmission and distribution.

 The distribution system consists of the lines that bring electricity to homes and businesses.
 It is typically lower voltage (4.8 to 12 kilovolts [kv] or in some cases, particularly in rural areas, 34.5 kv).
 Distribution poles and lines are visible along streets, highways and in backyards, or they may be underground.
-NYSEG has 32,881 miles of distribution lines.
-For information on our vegetation management for the distribution system, click here.
+NYSEG has 7,597 miles of distribution lines.
+For information on our vegetation management for the distribution system, visit our Tree Care program.

 NYSEG has rights of way along both distribution and transmission corridors.
 We work with landowners, municipalities and regulatory agencies on vegetation management plans to help ensure safe, reliable service.